Matala Beach Festival in Crete– The music, the sun, the colors await you!

-Natural scenery and the pure raw beauty of the coast surrounds the stage.
+Natural scenery and the pure raw beauty of the coast surround the stage.
 The famous and historical picturesque caves of Matala stand bright and brooding to the left.

 The sun hits the face of the rock and the rock by turn shines a golden brown above the blue waters.
 The sand emerges from beneath the stage and rolls itself in and out of the water, stretched across the entirety of the bay.